Skip to content

 Visualization

-After running KITEx no post-processing is required for the singleshot conductivity calculation.
+After running KITEx, no post-processing is required for the single-shot conductivity calculation.
 The result can be extracted and plotted with the following script:

 import h5py